 Billings Clinic strives to effectively use proven methods to improve every aspect of care for all of our patients and measure our performance in many areas.
 Below are some of the key metrics we monitor to demonstrate our dedication to clinical excellence and patient safety.

-Health Care-Associated Infections (HAI) Prevention and Quality Measures
+Health Care-Associated Infections (HAI) Prevention Measures

 Clostridioides difficile (C. diff) intestinal infections